BarryDigby/circrna_original/README.md

-# circRNA
+# circseq
-Nextflow pipeline to scan high throughput sequencing data for circRNAs, perform differential expression and generate circRNA-miRNA targets
+Nextflow pipeline to scan high throughput sequencing data for circRNAs, perform differential expression and generate circRNA-miRNA targets.

+# Installation
+To run the pipeline, `nextflow` and `singularity` must be installed.

 # TOOLS
 The container hosts the following circRNA tools: